 Final Thoughts on the Festival of Fantasy Parade

-Hopefully, this has been enough to solidify your decision to make the Festival of Fantasy parade a must-do on your Walt Disney World vacation.
+Hopefully, this photo post helped solidify your decision to make the Festival of Fantasy Parade a must-do on your Walt Disney World vacation.
 We’ll close with a nod to the cast members.

-For planning dining reservations, we have a full list of our Disney restaurant reviews available.
-Normally, we recommend planning at least one Disney World character dining meal and a Disney signature dining reservation, and a meal at Disney Springs.
+For planning dining reservations, we have a list of Disney restaurant reviews.
+Usually, we recommend planning at least one Disney World character dining meal, a Disney signature dining reservation, and a meal at Disney Springs.
 We have a list of the best restaurants at Disney Springs.